Schachte/mac-space-monitor-rs/README.md

 }
 ```

+## Why?

+This library was motivated by a fun project I am working on that deals with managing spaces in a more custom way on Mac OS X for more efficient space navigation.
+One of the core requirements when building space/window management tooling is to understand _where_ you are within your display.
+This is a key crate I rely on to enable real-time lookups to map a virtual display ID to a space index.

+## Building

+If you don't know Rust or aren't using Rust and simply just want a binary you can invoke from your own code, you can build the example directly and embed the binary or add it to your `$PATH`.

+- Event Listener Version:

+  - Build: `cargo build --release --example monitor`
+  - Run: `./target/release/examples/monitor`

+- Adhoc Version:
+  - Build: `cargo build --release --example adhoc`
+  - Run: `./target/release/examples/adhoc`

 ## 🧠 How it works

 Surprisingly, obtaining the active virtual desktop index is a non-trivial task on Mac OS X and attempts in doing so have been breaking release after release as the method relies on undocumented Mac OS native APIs.